Warehouse Security Guards

 Reduce Risk By Removing Opportunity

-Delivery drivers are often allowed to roam freely and un-supervised as their vehicle is being loaded or unloaded.
+Delivery drivers often have unrestricted access and little supervision while their vehicles are being loaded or unloaded.

 Compromised Warehouse Staff and Delivery Drivers